lsxkugoug/pandasTokittiTool/README.md

 input the root path of pandaset

-the transfered data would stored into the dir named "padsToKit" where located in "../the root path of pandaset"
+the transfered data would stored in the dir named "padsToKit" which located in "../the root path of pandaset"